vansh1306/DockStorm/README.md

 ### 9️⃣ **Minikube with Docker on Windows ☸️**
 🔹 **Objective:** Configure Minikube to run Kubernetes clusters locally within a Docker environment on Windows.
 🔹 **Focus Areas:** Kubernetes setup, Minikube optimization, and local development best practices.

-### 🔟 **Deploying a Streamlit App in Docker on AWS EC2 ☁️**
-🔹 **Objective:** Host a fully containerized Streamlit application on AWS EC2 for reliable and scalable web deployment.
-🔹 **Focus Areas:** Cloud networking, container orchestration, and security best practices.

-### 1️⃣1️⃣ **Microservices Orchestration with Minikube & Kubernetes ☸️**
-🔹 **Objective:** Deploy and manage microservices efficiently using Kubernetes and Minikube.
-🔹 **Focus Areas:** Service discovery, automated scaling, and microservices coordination.

 ### 1️⃣2️⃣ **Microservices Architecture using Docker Swarm ⚓**
 🔹 **Objective:** Implement a microservices-based application using Docker Swarm for enhanced scalability.